-Figures are given here for 2013.
-The Dryad website received approximately 150K visits from individual users.
-Counting only the most heavily downloaded file for each data package, the median number of downloads per data package was 43 downloads, with a mean of 70.
+There were 199,976 data file downloads in 2014.
+The number of web user sessions, or visits from the same user with gaps of no more than 30 minutes between subsequent hits, was 192,803 in 2014.
 View and download statistics for individual data packages are available from the Dryad interface and from altmetric providers such as ImpactStory and PlumX.
 Due to the recent nature of most data submissions to Dryad, citations are not yet being comprehensively tracked, although incomplete statistics for individual data packages are available through the Thomson Reuters Data Citation Index.